t18n/ionic-react-photo-gallery/readme.md

 - Clone the project and cd to project folder
 - Run `yarn install` to install dependencies
 - Run `yarn build` to create build
-- Run `yarn serve` to start the web project
+- Run `yarn dev:web` to start the web project with hot reload
-- Run `yarn ios` to start iOS app (may need to build project from XCode)
+- Run `yarn dev:ios` to start iOS app (may need to build project from XCode) with hot reload
-- Run `yarn android` to start iOS app (may need to build project from Android Studio)
+- Run `yarn dev:android` to start iOS app (may need to build project from Android Studio) with hot reload